jlindblom42/javascript-bookmarklets/README.md

 ### [Highlight Inputs](bookmarklets/highlight-inputs.js?raw=1)

-Highlights input fields on a webpage.
-Adds green border to fields with values, red for fields with no value.
+Highlights input fields on a page.
+Adds green border for fields with values, red for fields with no value.
+Not dynamic, will not refresh on input entry or selection.

 ### [Invert Images](bookmarklets/invert-images.js?raw=1)